 Once you’ve got a few management companies you are looking at, make sure you go through the agreement terms and understand every piece of it.
 If ever you have questions, don’t be afraid to ask.
 Best of all, you’ll be able to get an idea of what their customer service is like by interacting with them more.

-When choosing property management companies, the vacancy rate – the rate at which homes in the overall portfolio are without a tenant – is essential.
-Finding out the vacancy rate of the property managers you are considering is critical simply because you want your property to have a paying tenant.
+When choosing property management companies, the vacancy rate – the rate at which homes in the overall portfolio are without a resident – is essential.
+Finding out the vacancy rate of the property managers you are considering is critical simply because you want your property to have a paying resident.

 The higher the vacancy rate, the more difficult it will be for that to happen.
 High vacancy rates can speak to various problems, such as marketing issues, poor maintenance, or poor customer service.